Can shaving your baby’s hair make it grow back thicker and healthier?

 Will My Baby’s Hair Change After Shaving?

 Let’s get straight into it.
-The short answer is “No.” Your baby’s hair will not necessarily become thicker or healthier from shaving (source).
+The short answer is “No.” Your baby’s hair will not necessarily become thicker or healthier if you shave their head (1).

 After you shave the hairs on your upper lip, does it grow back as a full-blown mustache?
 Nope.